nullop1/ZeroTools/README.md

 # How to run

-1. download requirements
+1. download script from ZeroScript.zip
 2. Extract zip file
-3. click on start.py
+3. click on start.bat
+4. enjoy with this script